Rules and procedures to be followed when participating in public tenders

-9. Where can bidders and applicants obtain more information?
+Where can tenderers and applicants obtain further information?

 The contract advisory agencies of the federal states provide information and support for undertakings.
 These are part of the self-administration units for business and are predominantly organised as chambers of commerce, industry and crafts organisations of the states.

-The website of the Federal Ministry of Economics and Technology and various institutions also provide information on current developments in procurement law.
+The website of the Federal Ministry of Economic Affairs and Climate Action and various institutions also provide information on current developments in procurement law.

 Responsible for the content